 Backgammon is a game of skill and strategy; one of the world's classic parlor board games, played for recreation and gambling.
 Like Mahjong, Backgammon is played in social groups in coffee houses and bars.
 Historically, variants of this game are believed to have originated over 5,000 years ago, from where it was adopted by the Romans and then later travelled to India.
 It also spread to East Asia but was largely replaced by Xiangqi (Chinese chess).
 It is now very popular in the West.
 Backgammon has received a bunch of different names over the years such as: Tapa, Tavla, Tabula, Acey Deucey, Tawla, and etc.

 And in the end the player that displays superior skill and tactics will win the series by choosing the best moves and anticipating the opponent’s countermoves.

 The objective of the game is to move your checkers around the board, from the 24-point triangle to the 1-point triangle, and then off the board completely.
 The first player to move all their checkers off the board is the winner of the game.

 This is not an online game as you’ll need to face your opponent across the Infinity Game Table.

-● Strong Backgammon AI.
+● Intelligent Backgammon AI.

 ● Random Dice generator or Manual Dice input.

-● Designed for the Infinity Game Table.
+● Designed and Optimized for the Infinity Game Table.